VictorTaelin/Interaction-Calculus/README.md

 The [HVM](https://github.com/HigherOrderCO/HVM3) is a fast, fully featured implementation of this calculus.

-**This repo now includes a reference implementation in C, which is also quite fast.**
+**This repo now includes a reference implementation in C, which is also quite fast!**

 ## Usage